 Jenny and I met in Japan when she was a missionary.
 We now have two kids: Hudson and Annalise.

 I have been working with Pastor Takeshi Koiwai in the Central Nagano Ministry Initiative.
 Ministry ranges from preaching in Japanese at Azumino Family Chapel and Abundant Life Church to outreach to the community: chaplain ministries to a local boys' reformatory, Bible studies at a local home for physically challenged, and leadership seminars for fellow pastors in ministries and local community leaders.

-We are currently on home assignment in America, but we plan to return to Japan in a few months with a new ministry.
-Plans are in the works, so stay posted for updates here.
+We are currently on home assignment in America, but we plan to return to Japan in November with a new ministry.
+We'll spend part of our time working at Christ Bible Institute (http://www.cbijapan.org/en/), and the other part of our time will be working in a local Nagoya-area church.

 The Japanese are the second largest unreached people group in the world according Joshua Project statistics.
 Less than 0.5% of Japanese are active members in churches and very few of them can wield any influence for Christ in their social networks.